skip to main content

 Is the 24 Hours of Le Mans on TV in the US?

-Yes, the 24 Hours of Le Mans airs on MOTOR TREND in the U.S. Stateside viewers can also stream the endurance race on Max by visiting the B/R Sports tab.
+Yes, the 24 Hours of Le Mans airs on MOTOR TREND in the U.S. Stateside viewers can also stream the endurance race on Max with a Standard or Premium subscription plan.

-Yes, you can watch the 24 Hours of Le Mans on Amazon Prime Video by subscribing to the Max add-on channel.
-That’ll also get you access to MotoGP races, select MLB games, and several cycling competitions.
+Yes, you can watch the 24 Hours of Le Mans on Amazon Prime Video by subscribing to its Max Standard add-on channel.
+That’ll also get you MotoGP races, select MLB games, and several cycling competitions.

-You can watch every event on the 2024 FIA World Endurance Championship (WEC) calendar through B/R Sports on Max.
+You can watch every event on the 2025 FIA World Endurance Championship calendar through Max.
 WEC races will also air on MOTOR TREND through traditional TV providers.

 Why you should trust us

-Our sports experts researched the 2024 Le Mans schedule to compile practice, qualifying, and race times.
-We then verified broadcast details and compared those to the previous year.
+Our sports experts researched the 2025 Le Mans schedule to compile practice, qualifying, and race times.
+We then verified broadcast details and compared those to other WEC races.
 Using that information, we determined our viewing recommendations by cross-referencing our existing TV coverage and customer satisfaction surveys.

 Check out our How We Rank page to learn more about our methods.